It is officially November!

-- Keep candles at least 1 foot (30 centimeters) away from anything that can burn.
+- Keep candles at least 12 inches away from anything that can burn.

-- Keep your hair and any loose clothing away from the flame.
+- Light candles carefully.
+Keep your hair and any loose clothing away from the flame.

-- Don’t burn a candle down — put it out before it gets too close to the holder or container.
+- Don’t burn a candle all the way down — put it out before it gets too close to the holder or container.

 - Never use a candle if oxygen is used in the home.